The Secret Knowledge

-The Secret Knowledge (2013) is the seventh novel by Scottish writer Andrew Crumey. it is his first since returning to his original UK publisher Dedalus Books, and was awarded a grant by the Arts and Humanities Research Council.
+The Secret Knowledge (2013) is the seventh novel by Scottish writer Andrew Crumey.
+It was his first since returning to his original UK publisher Dedalus Books, and was awarded a grant by the Arts and Humanities Research Council.
 Part of the writing was done while the author was visiting fellow at the Institute of Advanced Study.
+It was longlisted for the Guardian's "Not the Booker" prize.

 Synopsis

 In 1913, composer Pierre Klauer envisages marriage to his sweetheart and fame for his new work, The Secret Knowledge.
 Then tragedy strikes.
 A century later, concert pianist David Conroy hopes the rediscovered score might revive his own flagging career.
 Music, history, politics and philosophy become intertwined in a multi-layered story that spans a century.
 Revolutionary agitators, Holocaust refugees and sixties’ student protesters are counterpointed with artists and entrepreneurs in our own age of austerity.
 All play their part in revealing the shocking truth that Conroy must finally face – the real meaning of The Secret Knowledge.